Bilateral Trade Under Heavy-Tailed Valuations: Minimax Regret with Infinite Variance: Introduction

 Bachoc, Cesari, and Colomboni~\cite{bachoc2025parametric} initiated the study of \emph{contextual} online bilateral trade, where a public context vector $x_t$ arrives each round and trader valuations depend on an unknown function $m(x_t)$.
 Under bounded noise densities and finite variance, they established an $O(Ld\log T)$ parametric regret bound and an $\widetilde{O}(\sqrt{LdT})$ bound under two-bit feedback; the nonparametric setting was subsequently treated in~\cite{bachoc2025nonparametric}.
 A key structural insight is the \emph{self-bounding property}: the expected regret of pricing at $\pi$ instead of $m$ is at most $L|m-\pi|^2$, reducing regret control to mean estimation.
 However, their algorithms rely on ordinary least squares, which requires finite variance ($\mathbb{E}[\xi^2] < \infty$).
 In many applications---financial markets, insurance, real estate---valuations exhibit heavy tails well-modeled by Student's $t(\nu)$ with $\nu < 2$, where the variance is infinite~\cite{lugosi2019mean}.
 This raises a natural question: \emph{what regret is achievable when the noise has bounded density but infinite variance?}

-We answer this question with three contributions. \textbf{(C1)} We extend the self-bounding property from bounded to real-valued valuations (Lemma~\ref{lem:selfbound}), showing that bounded density alone---without any moment condition beyond $\mathbb{E}[|\xi|] < \infty$---suffices to control regret via squared estimation error. \textbf{(C2)} We design epoch-based algorithms using truncated-mean estimation~\cite{bubeck2013bandits} and prove tight regret rates: $\widetilde{O}(T^{(2-p)/p})$ in the parametric case and $\widetilde{O}(T^{1 - 2\beta(p-1)/(\beta p + d(p-1))})$ in the nonparametric case, where $p \in (1,2)$ is the moment parameter and $\beta$ is the H\"older smoothness. \textbf{(C3)} We establish matching lower bounds via Assouad's method~\cite{tsybakov2009introduction} combined with a smoothed moment-matching construction (Proposition~\ref{prop:lower}, Remark~\ref{rem:paramlower}), proving that our rates are minimax optimal up to logarithmic factors.
+We answer this question with four contributions. \textbf{(C1)} We extend the self-bounding property from bounded to real-valued valuations (Lemma~\ref{lem:selfbound}), showing that bounded density alone---without any moment condition beyond $\mathbb{E}[|\xi|] < \infty$---suffices to control regret via squared estimation error. \textbf{(C2)} We design epoch-based algorithms using truncated-mean estimation~\cite{bubeck2013bandits} and prove tight regret rates: $\widetilde{O}(T^{(2-p)/p})$ in the parametric case and $\widetilde{O}(T^{1 - 2\beta(p-1)/(\beta p + d(p-1))})$ in the nonparametric case, where $p \in (1,2)$ is the moment parameter and $\beta$ is the H\"older smoothness. \textbf{(C3)} We establish matching lower bounds via Assouad's method~\cite{tsybakov2009introduction} combined with a fixed-support mixture construction (Proposition~\ref{prop:lower}, Remark~\ref{rem:paramlower}), proving that our rates are minimax optimal in $T$ up to logarithmic factors for nondegenerate class parameters (the parametric dimension dependence of the lower bound is left open; Remark~\ref{rem:paramlower}).
+The constructed instances also satisfy Assumption~\ref{ass:regular}, a mild regularity condition at zero under which the optimal price is unique. \textbf{(C4)} We show that tail-adaptivity is \emph{free} under full feedback (Section~\ref{sec:adaptive}): replacing truncation by median-of-means yields a fully parameter-free algorithm achieving the parametric oracle rate simultaneously for all $p \in (1,2)$ (Theorem~\ref{thm:adaptive}), and a cell-width tournament extends this jointly to $(p, \beta)$ in the nonparametric model when $\beta \le d$, under a uniform version of the regularity assumption (Theorem~\ref{thm:adaptivenp}).
+Under bandit feedback such adaptivity is provably costly~\cite{ashutosh2021bandit,genalti2024adaptive}: the price of adaptivity is a price of exploration, not of estimation.